seanyoung247/hackathon-jan-2023/README.md

 As a team, we realised that there were too many inputs to code in a short space of time, so we decided to simplify the inputs, which helped us decide on our target audience - young adults with less financial commitments.
 This ensured we narrowed our scope.

-We also considered our skill level and were sure we could deliver a minimum viable product - a nice one page responsive landing page with a modal that would contain the input and functionality.
+We also considered our skill level and were sure we could deliver a minimum viable product - a nice one page responsive landing page with modals that would contain the input and functionality.
 With one modal complete we could easily replicate.

 ​
 ### Actual idea & content: